NYU Internet Security Class

 Location:

-Live streaming: https://nyu.zoom.us/j/94769131089 - The password is the classroom number with 3 digits.
+Live streaming: https://nyu.zoom.us/j/94769131089 - The passcode is here (NYU access only).

 Evaluation